 “Teachers can change the lives of children.
 As a teacher you have the ability to reach out and be a mentor and a role model for kids who need it.
 Another important reason to become a teacher is that these are changing times.
 Today smart students can learn pretty much whatever they want whenever they want!
 This is a shift we as educators have to embrace.
 With the use of technology what goes on in the classroom is changing.
 Students can solve real world problems!
 Classrooms and teachers are learning how to collaborate with global peers and how to create beautiful and important work that they can share with the world.
 At the same time fake news is becoming the norm.
 Students need well informed teachers to help them spot fake news and make sense of what is happening in the world.
 Schools are becoming more important and relevant.

 “Teachers have the ability to reach out, be a mentor and role model for kids who need it.”

 3. Teaching makes a difference, with visible results.

-Experienced teachers always marvel about the priceless joys from seeing progress of their students.
-Through time, they gain new knowledge, deeper interest on the subject, and learn what fires their passion most.
+Experienced teachers always marvel at the priceless joys of seeing the progress of their students.
+Through time, they gain new knowledge, a deeper interest in the subject, and learn what fires their passion most.
 Your role as a teacher is to mold the future by influencing students’ views and understanding.
 Also, you’d help them develop behavior, adopt creativity, view the world in a positive approach, and find the potential they need to lead a productive life.

 “The single most important reason to become a teacher is because you have a deep love of learning and want to pass that along to others.
 If nothing makes you happier and more fulfilled than seeing a student discover their passion, experience success in learning, or come to understand the importance of perseverance, then teaching is for you! ”